 In a previous post, I listed my recommendations for the most critical campaigns and organizations to donate time or money to in order to affect the 2020 elections, but now we're less than two months away from Election Day, and the priorities have changed.
 In the current environment, in which both sides are about as motivated to vote as they can be, the airwaves are saturated with political ads, and the GOP is making active plans to bypass the democratic process entirely, the most "bang for the buck" now lies in making sure every vote is counted as early and as securely as possible, to give the GOP the smallest window possible for an autocratic takeover.

 The first step we can take toward this goal is to see to our own personal votes.
 Ideally, this means early voting, or requesting an absentee ballot and returning it by hand to the election office.
-Here’s a good source for learning your state’s rules for early or absentee voting.
+Here are some useful sites for checking your registration and finding out your state's rules for early or absentee voting and making a voting plan.

 Next, we can support organizations fighting to secure the vote through political and civic action.
 Based on a presentation I recently heard given by a member of the Stanford-MIT Healthy Elections Project, these are the best organizations working to see that every vote is counted in the three most critical states this year: